LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

 ````
 Here I am implementing the Comparator interface.
 This ensures that I have the method that ArrayList is going to call to do the sorting.
 The <> notation allows us to restrict what we are operating on.
 ArrayList can work on anything because everything drives from Object, but we might not want to be so flexible, as being overly flexible can lead to unknown problems, always err on the side of clarity.
 So here we restrict it to classes of Rider and classes that extend from that by putting <Rider>.

 The code then says what to do with two Riders objects, which one wins, as it were?
 If the first of the two riders has the better wattsPerKilo then they win (1), if they have worse then they lose (-1), or if it’s the same it’s a draw (0).
-The ArrayList Sort method just repeatedly calls this method to see how it should compare two objects and it then sorts them (look up Bubble Sort if you are interested in the sorting algorithm itself).
+The ArrayList Sort method just repeatedly calls this method to see how it should compare two objects and it then sorts them.
 The key point is that it is up to you, the designer of the Rider class, how two riders objects are compared.

+_Side Note.
+Look up Bubble Sort, this is the algorithm that ArrayList uses, you don't have to know how it works but as computer scientists you are probably interested.
+A bubble sort goes through an array comparing two elements at a time, if they are in the wrong order then it swaps them, it then repeats the process of doing the whole array for as many times as there are elements in the array.
+In this way if the element that should be at the top starts of at the bottom it will "bubble" to the top_. _

 The main code looks like this (the main example on the link above has more riders, I've removed them for brevity).
 ````